5tatic/KronoCAL/README.md

 - Creating and managing tasks related to meetings.(ms Graph Api)

 ## Security
-Encrypt the DB,
+- Encrypted DB,
--Cli side encryption of passwords and usernames,
+- Cli side encryption of passwords and usernames,
--2FA requirements,
+- 2FA requirements,
--Authentication support
+- Authentication support
--Reputation based trust
+- Reputation based trust

-KronoCal emphasizes security and data protection, implementing measures such as:
-- Role-based access control.
+- Role-based access control.(Admin/user accounts)
-- Regular security audits.
+- Regular security audits. (bi-weekly checks to ensure safe code)
 - Strict email security,
   1, Unable to open attachments
   2, no scripts should run from emails,
   3, NO external email addresses emails will be opened. (quaranteen and remove)

 Please see the attached documents for detailed requirements and features.
 <!-- Keep in mind i have no idea what I'm doing so ask if you want to know something -->

 ## Contact

-For more information about KronoCal, please reach out to [aaron.ross@5tatic.dev].
+For more information about KronoCal, please reach out to: info@5tatic.dev